-To support the development and implementation of these reports the Improvement Service hosts the National Coordinator for Local Child Poverty Action Reports.
-The Coordinator works with local authorities and health boards to support the development of LCPARs by acting as a child poverty champion, sharing and promoting good practice and working to ensure local reports are an effective lever for tackling child poverty in Scotland.
+To support the development and implementation of these reports, the Improvement Service hosts the National Coordinator for Local Child Poverty Action Reports and the Child Poverty and UNCRC Project Officer.
+The National Coordinator and Project Officer work with local authorities and health boards to support the development of LCPARs by acting as child poverty champions, sharing and promoting good practice, and working to ensure local reports are an effective lever for tackling child poverty in Scotland.

 The Coordinator chairs the Local Child Poverty Peer Support Network and attends the Local Child Poverty Coordination Group (‘National Partners Group’).
 The purpose of these networks is to coordinate efforts and resources to tackle child poverty at local level.